rash-sh/rash/rash_book/src/tasks.md

 ### Register structure

-Register saves in a variable a modules result structure like this one:
+When you defined `register` field, a structure is created as following:

 ```rust,no_run,noplaypen
 {{#include ../../rash_core/src/modules/mod.rs:module_result}}